nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Module add task: `add task`

 Create a new task for a specific module
+Task name should only contain alphanumeric characters Task deadline should only contain alphanumeric characters and dashes

 Format: `add task m/<module name>, a/<task name>, d/<task deadline>`